 Initial activation (switch on)

 This visit will take place 3-4 weeks after surgery.
 At this visit, the external speech processor is fit and activated for the first time.
 This visit generally takes anywhere from 2-3 hours and it can be quite an emotional day for the patient and their family.
 While they will hear through the implant for the first time, the sound is likely to be very strange at first.
 It will take several weeks and months to get used to the new sound.

-Programming or Mapping of the implant will take place weekly for the first month, then at three months post-activation, then again at nine months post activation.
+Programming or Mapping of the implant will take place at 1 week, 1 month, 3 months and 9 months post-activation.
 Programming is when the audiologist works with the patient to determine the appropriate settings for the speech processor.
 A “Map” is created which tells the speech processor how to code the sound.
 Maps can change quite a bit over the first few weeks of implant use, so patients are seen frequently during this time.
 Maps are then monitored on a regular basis to ensure that the patient is receiving the highest quality sound that is possible for them.